1895 Carmarthenshire County Council election

 The third election to the Carmarthenshire County Council was held in March 1895.
 It was preceded by the 1892 election and followed by the 1898 election.

 Overview of the result

 The Liberals retained a strong majority.

 Candidates

 37 members were returned unopposed; the vast majority of whom were Liberals.
-This meant that the Liberals were guaranteed a majority before a single vote was cast.
+This meant the Liberals were guaranteed a majority before a single vote was cast.
 22 of those elected in 1889 sought re-election.

 None of the retiring aldermen sought election as councillors.

 Outcome

-With only 14 contests out of a possible 51, the election attarcted relatively little interest.
-Much attention focused on Kidwelly where the sitting member Daniel Stephens was narrowly defaeted by the Conservative candidate.
+With only 14 contests out of a possible 51, the election attracted relatively little interest.
+Much attention was focused on Kidwelly, where the sitting member, Daniel Stephens, was narrowly defeated by the Conservative candidate.
 The Conservatives also won another three seats.

 At Cenarth, the successful candidate was returned on the casting vote of the returning officer.

-The subsequent election of Stephens as an alderman reflected some divisions in the Liberal ranks when a proposal was made that only elected members should ve elevated to the aldermanic bench.
+The subsequent election of Stephens as an alderman reflected some divisions in the Liberal ranks when a proposal was made that only elected members should be elevated to the aldermanic bench.